crmathieu/Turbix/readme.md

   WINDOWS
   -------

-  DUNIX includes a set of window functions close to the UNIX "curs" functions.
+  TURBIX includes a set of window functions close to the UNIX "curs" functions.
 These functions are useful to build multitasking window applications.